 Amortization describes the process of paying off a loan, such as a mortgage, in installment payments over a period of time.
-Part of each payment goes toward the principal, or the amount borrowed, while the other portion goes toward interest.
-A typical home loan might amortize over a 15-, 20- or 30-year term, with the amount allocated to interest and principal decreasing and increasing, respectively, over the term.
-When a loan fully amortizes, that means it’s been paid off entirely by the end of the amortization schedule.
+Part of each payment goes toward the principal (the amount borrowed), while the other portion goes toward interest.
+A typical home loan might amortize over a 15- or 30-year term, with the amount allocated to interest and principal decreasing and increasing, respectively, over the term.
+When a loan is fully amortized, or mature, that means it’s been paid off entirely by the end of the amortization schedule.

-Closing costs are the upfront fees associated with getting a mortgage.
-They include a variety of expenses paid at the time of the loan signing, or closing, such as an origination fee, appraisal fee, credit report fee, title search fee and others.
-Closings costs are generally paid by homebuyers, but sellers may cover some of the costs in certain situations.
+Closing costs are fees associated with getting a mortgage.
+They include a variety of expenses paid at the time of the loan signing, or closing, such as an origination fee, appraisal fee, credit report fee and title search fee.
+Both homebuyers and sellers incur closing costs; more of them often fall to the buyer, but sometimes sellers cover some of those costs.

 Debt-to-income (DTI) ratio

-The down payment is the amount of a home’s purchase price a homebuyer pays upfront.
-Buyers typically put down a percentage of the home’s value as the down payment, then borrow the rest in the form of a mortgage.
+The down payment is the amount of a home’s purchase price a homebuyer pays upfront in cash.
 A larger down payment can help improve a borrower’s chances of getting a lower interest rate.
 Different kinds of mortgages have varying minimum down payments.

-Earnest money is a deposit a homebuyer makes when entering into a purchase agreement for a home, generally as a sign of good-faith intent.
-The deposit is typically held by the title company in an escrow account.
+Earnest money is a deposit a homebuyer makes when entering into a purchase and sale agreement (PSA) for a home, generally as a sign of good-faith intent.
+The deposit is typically held by a title company in an escrow account.
 When the home sale closes, the earnest money goes toward the down payment or closing costs.
-If the sale falls through, the deposit is either returned to the buyer or given to the seller, depending on whether the reason for termination was permitted in the purchase agreement.
+If the sale falls through, the deposit either goes back to the buyer or to the seller, depending on whether the reason for termination was permitted in the PSA.

-An escrow account — also called an impound account — is an account that holds the portion of a borrower’s monthly mortgage payment that covers homeowners insurance premiums and property taxes.
+An escrow account — also called an impound account — is an account that holds the portion of a borrower’s monthly mortgage payment slated for homeowners insurance premiums and property taxes.
 Escrow accounts also hold the earnest money the buyer deposits between the time their offer has been accepted and the closing.
-An escrow account for insurance and taxes is usually set up by the mortgage lender, who makes the insurance and tax payments on the borrower’s behalf.
-This system assures the lender that those bills are paid, and gives the borrower the convenience of paying for these expenses in small installments each month, instead of being hit with a large bill once or twice a year.
+An escrow account for insurance and taxes is usually set up by the mortgage lender or servicer, who makes the insurance and tax payments on the borrower’s behalf.
+This system assures the lender that those bills get paid.

 A loan estimate is a standardized, three-page document containing details about a mortgage, given to a borrower when they apply for a loan.
 The loan estimate includes estimates of the interest rate, monthly payment and the total closing costs, and also taxes, insurance, prepayment penalties and other important information about the loan.
 The loan estimate is designed to make it easier for borrowers to compare terms when shopping for a mortgage — receiving one does not mean they’ve been approved or denied for the loan.